daparic/qemu-arm/README.md

 source activate.sh
 ```
 ## Note
-The demo here which uses the custom compiler in the github repository only works for the 2023.1 version.
+The youtube demo here which uses the custom compiler in the github repository only works for the 2023.1 version.
 If you are using a newer version such as the 2023.2 then you have to create a custom compiler instead of importing from the one in the github repository.

 The custom compiler created in 2023.1 only works on same version 2023.1 of "Parasoft C/C++test" tool.
+For this reason, the custom compiler have been affixed to match the cpptest version (ie 2023.1, 2023.2).